WheteThunger/SpawnModularCar/README.md

-  "Command.Spawn.Success": "Here is your modular car.", "Command.Spawn.Success.Locked": "A matching key was added to your inventory.", "Command.Spawn.Success.Preset": "Here is your modular car from preset <color=yellow>{0}</color>.", "Command.Fetch.Error.CarOnLift": "Error: Cannot fetch your car while it's on a lift.", "Command.Fetch.Error.CarOnLift.Help": "You can use <color=yellow>/mycar destroy</color> to destroy it.", "Command.Fetch.Success": "Here is your modular car.", "Command.Fix.Success": "Your car was fixed.", "Command.SavePreset.Error.TooManyPresets": "Error: You may not have more than <color=yellow>{0}</color> presets.
+  "Command.Spawn.Success": "Here is your modular car.", "Command.Spawn.Success.Locked": "A matching key was added to your inventory.", "Command.Spawn.Success.Preset": "Here is your modular car from preset <color=yellow>{0}</color>.", "Command.Fetch.Error.StuckOnLift": "Error: Unable to fetch your car from its lift.", "Command.Fetch.Error.StuckOnLift.Help": "You can use <color=yellow>/mycar destroy</color> to destroy it.", "Command.Fetch.Success": "Here is your modular car.", "Command.Fix.Success": "Your car was fixed.", "Command.SavePreset.Error.TooManyPresets": "Error: You may not have more than <color=yellow>{0}</color> presets.
 Please delete another preset and try again.
 See <color=yellow>/mycar help</color>.",